Trentonom0r3/After-Diffusion/README.md

   - Key-frameable Parameters: The Pseudo Effect supports key-framing of parameters.
   - Background Output: Changes applied through the effect are automatically outputted to the layer in the background.
-      - Controlnet Input Image in progress.
-You'll be able to key-frame this as well, which could be incredibly useful for temporal coherence when combined with other techniques.
-  - will create images based on the quality you have set.
-  - if image is 1920x1080, and quality is 50%, image is saved at 960x540.
-  - will be updating with option for latent upscale for cases where you want to work with lower quality inputs.

 ![c++ (1)](https://github.com/Trentonom0r3/After-Diffusion/assets/130304830/63a44309-f7e3-4221-8fbd-1221630d3c1a)